Skip to main content

 Aurora Replica

-Aurora Replica has two purposes – You can ask them to remove the only read operations for your application.
+Aurora Replica has two purposes.
+You can ask them to remove your application’s only read operations.
 It also helps to increase availability.
 If the writer DB instance fails and is unavailable in a single master cluster, the failover mechanism (Aurora) automatically approaches and replaces a new writer DB instance.

 All DB instances can perform read/write operations in the Aurora database multi-master cluster.
-Especially in this particular case, Aurora Replica doesn’t apply to a primary instance’s notions and is used for multiple read-only.
+In this particular case, Aurora Replica doesn’t apply to a primary instance’s notions and is used for multiple read-only operations.

 Useful Link: 10 Emerging Technologies That Make ‘Cloud’ Stand-out!